 The restaurant also promises to serve the best brunch in Bangkok on Sundays so there’s only one way to find out!

-High-End – Dine In The Dark
+High-End – The Silk Road

 DISCLAIMER: Some of the links in this article are affiliate links, which means if you book accommodation, tours or buy a product, we will receive a small commission at no extra cost to you.
 These commissions help us keep creating more free travel content to help people plan their holidays and adventures.
 We only recommend the best accommodations, tours and products, and regularly review these.
 Thanks for your support, kind friend!